Ed the Sock: NewMusicNation (2021)

 In 2021, Ed launched an Indiegogo campaign and website to support NewMusicNation, an online platform for new Canadian music with new VJs.
 The platform also seeks to support musical acts who have been heavily impacted by the COVID-19 pandemic in Canada.

+In May 2023, Ed the Sock was announced as the host of an overnight radio program on 94.9 The Rock in Oshawa, Ontario.